xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 the integrity checker template.

 5.3.4 Chosen Approach
-The approach taken will be that described in 5.3.1.
-First the OAL will be pasted into BridgePoint, and a promotion pull request will be prepared.
-As a second (optional) step, the build process will be automated to reduce maintenance costs moving forward.
+The approach taken will be that described in 5.3.2.
+If there is time, the approach described in 5.3.1 will be tested as a simple "paste-in".
+But any benefits of the 5.3.1 approach are outweighed by the risk of adding so much action language into BridgePoint proper.
+There are weaknesses in MC-Java that would need to be dealt with such as model root locality.
+The build process is also more complex.
+Performance is a concern and would need benchmarking.

-The approach described in 5.3.2 will be used to prototype the solution.
-Since working with `mcooa` is easier than working with `bp.core`, the development of the archetype will be done in the C environment.
+The approach described in 5.3.2 has been used to prototype the solution.
+Since working with `mcooa` is easier than working with `bp.core`, the development of the archetype is done in the C environment.
 Build times are faster, and MC-3020 is easier to debug than MC-Java.

+After prototyping and doing some testing, this 'docgen-style' approach is proving to be the best Way Forward.

+Note that MC-3020 supports package references, and the meta-model has been refactored in this environment.
+The new integrity checker can live in its own package/project/model.
+It will be loosely coupled with the rest of the tooling.

+When Package Reference support is added to MC-Java, BridgePoint can be refactored, and the integrity tool can be integrated at the Java level.
+This will open the door to finer granularity checking of individual packages or even indiviual model elements.

 ### 6. Design